DadsGaming/dadsgaming/_posts/contests/2015-12-09-playstation-and-xbox-gift-cards-giveaway.md

 Below are the separate entries.
 Visit our website everyday and update you're entries daily!

+* Tip: On iOS, hold down the [link](http://dadsgaming.com/contests/playstation-and-xbox-gift-cards-giveaway/) & Open in Safari instead of the Twitter app.

 ### Entry: One $20 PlayStation Gift Card!